physicsninja/physicsninja.github.io/_posts/science/2017-01-23-Simple-STFMR.md

 # Introduction

-Spin Torque Ferromagnetic Resonance (STFMR or sometimes ST-FMR) is a divine and wonderful technique for extracting the strength of in-plane and out-of-plane torques exerted from some layer onto a magnetic layer.
+Spin-Torque Ferromagnetic Resonance (STFMR or sometimes ST-FMR) is a divine and wonderful technique for extracting the strength of in-plane and out-of-plane torques exerted from some layer onto a magnetic layer.
 It's utility and broad use comes largely from the fact that it is a resonance phenomenon: the resulting signal is Lorentzian in nature.
 This is great because it means the signal is relatively easy to spot; and, even though the set of all possible Lorentzians (and their derivatives) do not form a complete, orthogonal basis, they are still pretty constrained from a fitting perspective.

 # The Setup